cobwebos/docs/articles/cognitive-services/Speech-Service/batch-transcription.md

 {
-  "recordingsUrl": "<URL to the Azure blob to transcribe>", "models": [{"Id":"<optional acoustic model ID>"},{"Id":"<optional language model ID>"}], "locale": "<locale to us, for example en-US>", "name": "<user defined name of the transcription batch>", "description": "<optional description of the transcription>", "properties": {
+  "recordingsUrl": "<URL to the Azure blob to transcribe>", "models": [{"Id":"<optional acoustic model ID>"},{"Id":"<optional language model ID>"}], "locale": "<locale to use, for example en-US>", "name": "<user defined name of the transcription batch>", "description": "<optional description of the transcription>", "properties": {